cphaneuf/inter_rater_reliability/README.md

 __NOTE:__ When the user is prompted to 'tag' or 'code' at the command line, only the data is presented; participants are completely de-identified from the user's perspective

 4. Storing the user's responses, as they relate to the participant information
-5. Outputting a file (data.csv) which contains the participant information matched to the user's responses, formatted according to datafile_template.csv
+5. Outputting a file (data.csv) which contains the participant information matched to the user's responses, formatted according to data_template.csv

 ## HOUSEKEEPING
 All files labeled with 'template' are included in this repository as examples of inputs/outputs to the program, with the goal of promoting greater README comprehension.